 Obama cast the issue as part of a string of civil rights struggles that beat back discrimination in favor of a more tolerant, unified nation.

-Speaking to a crowd of about 500 military leaders, members of Congress, gay rights advocates and service men and women, Obama said, "We are not a nation that says 'don't ask, don't tell.'
+Speaking to a crowd of approximately 500 military leaders, members of Congress, gay rights advocates and service men and women, Obama said, "We are not a nation that says 'don't ask, don't tell.'
 We are a nation that says out of many, we are one.
 We are a nation that welcomes the service of every patriot.
-We are a nation that believes all men and women are created equal."
+We are a nation that believes all men and women are created equal.''

 A smiling president said, "Thank you.
-Yes, we did!"
+Yes, we did!''

-"And I said to her, 'I promise you I will,' " the president recalled.
+"And I said to her, 'I promise you, I will,' '' the president recalled.

-"And so as the first generation to serve openly in our armed forces, you will stand for all those who came before you and you will serve as role models to all who come after," Obama said.
+"And so as the first generation to serve openly in our armed forces, you will stand for all those who came before you and you will serve as role models to all who come after,'' Obama said.